open-telemetry/opentelemetry-specification/specification/metrics/semantic_conventions/system-metrics.md

 instruments not explicitly defined in the specification.

-When reporting `system.*` metrics from inside a container, they SHOULD be container metrics and not host metrics, unless the resource attributes specifically describe the host.
+When reporting `system.*` metrics from inside a container, they SHOULD be reported for the container and not the host, unless the resource attributes specifically describe the host.

 <!-- Re-generate TOC with `markdown-toc --no-first-h1 -i` -->